Dodge C series

-The C series is a line of pickup trucks sold by Dodge from 1954 until 1960.
+The Dodge C series is a line of pickup trucks sold by Dodge from 1954 until 1960.
 It replaced the Dodge B series of trucks and was eventually supplanted by the Dodge D series, introduced in 1961.
 Unlike the B series, which were closely related to Dodge's prewar trucks, the C series was a complete redesign.
 Dodge continued the "pilot house" tradition of high-visibility cabs with a wrap-around windshield introduced in 1955.
 A two-speed "PowerFlite" automatic transmission was newly available that year.
 The Dodge Town Panel and Town Wagon also used the new design.

 History

+The early models continued the naming convention of the predecessor - 1954 ½ ton trucks were named C-1-B, ¾-ton trucks C-1-C and 1 ton trucks C-1-D, whilst the 1955 models were named C-3 and 1956 C-4.

 Chrysler called the Hemi-powered Dodge trucks "Power Giant" in 1957, and introduced power steering and brakes, a three-speed automatic, and a 12-volt electrical system.
 From 1957 to 1959, Dodge offered the Sweptside pickup, a rival to the Chevrolet Cameo Carrier, but it never became a bestseller.
 A flat-sided (and thus wider) "Sweptline" cargo box came in 1959.
-The company also adopted the standard pickup truck numbering scheme, also used by Ford and GM at that time.
-Thus, the ½ ton Dodge was now called the D100.
+In 1957, the company also adopted the standard pickup truck numbering scheme, also used by Ford and GM at that time.
+Thus, the ½ ton Dodge was now called the D100, the ¾ ton D200 and 1 ton model D300.
 The traditional separate-fender body "Utiline" version remained available, with a GVWR of up to 9000 lb on 1-ton models.

 After an agreement between Dodge and Studebaker, the C-Series' pickup bed also saw use in the Studebaker Champ pickup truck range.